brunkb/cloj-commandline/cloj-commandline-example/README.md

 with java -jar some.jar in order to run it, we instead can use the lein-bin plugin to further package the program such that it can appear to be like any other command line program on the system.
 In this case, I named the program 'ccle.'

-I got the idea here:
+I read about the idea here:
 http://yobriefca.se/blog/2014/03/02/building-command-line-apps-with-clojure/

 lein-bin plugin for leinengen:  https://github.com/Raynes/lein-bin